Regularity conditions in the realisability problem with applications to point processes and random closed sets: Extending positive functionals

-If $\fnc_n(\gf)\to \fnc(\gf)$ for all $\gf\in \gspace$, then $\fnc$ is realisable as a random element $\xi$ satisfying (\ref{eq:f-xi}) and such that $\xi$ is the weak limit of random elements realising $\fnc_{n_k}$ for a subsequence $n_k$. \end{theorem} \begin{proof} By passing to a subsequence, it suffices to assume that (\ref{eq:liminf_n-sup_gin-g}) holds for the limit instead of the lower limit.
-Let $\xi_n$ be a random element that realises $\fnc_n$.
-If $r$ is larger than the limit of (\ref{eq:liminf_n-sup_gin-g}), then $\P\{\xi_n\notin \Hg_{r/\eps}\}\leq \eps$, so that $\{\xi_n\}$ is a tight sequence.
-Without loss of generality assume that $\xi_n$ weakly converges to a random element $\xi$.
+\begin{pf} By passing to a subsequence, it suffices to assume that (\ref{eqliminfn-supgin-g}) holds for the limit instead of the lower limit.
+Let $\xi_n$ be a random element that realises $\Phi_n$.
+If $r$ is larger than the limit of (\ref{eqliminfn-supgin-g}), then $\mathbf{P}\{\xi_n\notin\mathcal{H}_{r/\varepsilon}\}\leq \varepsilon$, so that $\{\xi_n\}$ is a tight sequence.
+Without loss of generality, assume that $\xi_n$ weakly converges to a random element $\xi$.